mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Cost: 14 XP

-Some individuals push beyond the natural limits of their species, embodying rare physical or mental potential.
+Some individuals push beyond the natural limits of their metatype, embodying rare physical or mental potential.

 Effect: Choose one Attribute.
 Your natural maximum for that Attribute increases by +1 above your species’ normal maximum.